 - 1 can (10-3/4 ounces) condensed tomato soup, undiluted

 - 1 loaf (1 pound) French bread

 - 1 tablespoon butter, softened

-- 8 ounces plain or Mexican process cheese (Velveeta), sliced
+- 8 ounces process American or Mexican-flavored cheese, sliced

-- In a large saucepan, cook beef and onion over medium heat until meat is no longer pink; drain.
-Add soup, garlic salt, salt and pepper; simmer, uncovered for 5-10 minutes.
+- In a saucepan over medium heat, cook beef and onion until meat is no longer pink; drain.
+Add soup, garlic salt, salt and pepper; simmer for 5-10 minutes.

 Reviews forCheeseburger Loaf

 "I first came across this recipe in an old TOH magazine from my grandmother.
 Since then, I've varied the recipe and my family requests this frequently.
 I only use about 3/4 of the can of tomato soup and then add 1/4 cup bbq sauce.
 Add some chopped red bell pepper for sweetness and it is amazing!"

 "Such a great recipe!
 I left the top of the loaf off and just served this open faced - everyone in my family loved it!
 This is certainly a keeper!"

 "I made this tonight and it turned out OK.
 My spouse and I agreed that 8oz of cheese was way too much as it overwhelmed the flavors of the dish.
 I would cut the amount to cheese to half and add more onion.
 I think I would also try it with ketchup next time instead of soup, as it turned out sweeter than I would prefer.
 Or use a half can of soup plus some ketchup.
 I would also try the mini-french loaves so it would be easier for each person to pick up without the insides oozing out- the middle slices, that is."